 Most AI planning is built on a flawed assumption: that today's pricing is real.
 It isn't.
 What we're seeing right now is not a stable market for intelligence.
-It's a subsidised land grab.
-The companies that win won't be the ones optimising for today's pricing.
+It's a subsidized land grab.
+The companies that win won't be the ones optimizing for today's pricing.
 They'll be the ones already building for tomorrow's cost structure.

 1. The Assumption Everyone's Operating On